Early Scholars Program

 Assigned Text

 Plato’s Apology.
-The text will be supplied in advance to participants.
+The text will be supplied to all enrolled students the week before the intensive starts.

 Assessment